 All children and young people with SEND and their families may be particularly anxious about changing classes or "moving on" from school to school.
 We work with families and our partner organisations to make sure changes are planned and well managed.

 Transitions are carefully managed according to pupils' needs.

-Additional arrangements for children with SEND (examples) In to nursery / Reception
+Additional arrangements for children with SEND (examples)

+Nursery / Reception